yarynakor/WebScraping-Challenge/README.md

-# Web Scraping Homework - Mission to Mars
+# Web Scraping - Mission to Mars

 ![mission_to_mars](Images/mission_to_mars.png)

-In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+In this assignment, I will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines what you need to do.

-### Before You Begin

-1. Create a new repository for this project called `web-scraping-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, create a directory for the web scraping challenge.
-Use a folder name to correspond to the challenge: **Missions_to_Mars**.

-4. Add your notebook files to this folder as well as your flask app.

-5. Push the above changes to GitHub or GitLab.

 ## Step 1 - Scraping

-Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
+Complete initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

-* Create a Jupyter Notebook file called `mission_to_mars.ipynb` and use this to complete all of your scraping and analysis tasks.
-The following outlines what you need to scrape.
+* Create a Jupyter Notebook file called `mission_to_mars.ipynb` and use this to complete all of my scraping and analysis tasks.
+The following outlines what needs to be scraped.

 ### NASA Mars News

 * Scrape the [NASA Mars News Site](https://mars.nasa.gov/news/) and collect the latest News Title and Paragraph Text.
-Assign the text to variables that you can reference later.
+Assign the text to variables that I can reference later.

 ```python
 # Example: